Things to do in Innsbruck

 The mountains are always close to Innsbruck, and you can travel from the middle of Innsbruck to 1900 meters above sea level with the Nordkettenbahnen lifts in less than thirty minutes.

 Nordkette is the northern mountain range that stands above Innsbruck.
 The view from the top is simply astonishing and presents a number of hiking and photo opportunities.
 In the winter the mountain is best known for freeriding down some of the steepest routes in Europe.
 It’s truly a paradise for off-piste riding!
 Check out our ski and snowboarding packing list if you plan to ride!

 At the Olympic ice track in Igls adults and older children can experience the feeling of Olympic a bobsledder barrelling down the track.
 Don’t worry, you don’t have to have to train like an Olympian to get the feel for this activity.

 Two guests can be cradled between an experienced driver and brakeman while racing around 14 corners in under 60 seconds.
 You must book this activity in advance.

 Admire the Golden Roof

-Or “Goldenes Dachl” in German is an iconic landmark in Innsbruck’s Alt Stadt.
+One of the best free things to do in Innsbruck is to check out the Golden Roof.
+“Goldenes Dachl” in German is an iconic landmark in Innsbruck’s Alt Stadt.
 The gold roof dates back to 1500 when it was built for Emperor Maximilian I to mark his wedding to Bianca Maria Sforza.